visokio/omniscope-multinode/README.md

 #### Option B — Without staging (direct workflow)

 In this simpler approach the editor and viewer both work with the same master project in the root folder directly.
 The editor opens that project, executes it or makes report changes, and those changes are reflected on the viewer within approximately 30 seconds.
 There is no staging area and no push step.

-This means viewers may briefly see partial or mid-refresh data while the editor is executing, which is why we do not recommend this approach for production.
-It is useful for understanding the basic shared-file model or for simple setups where that trade-off is acceptable.

 **Step 1 — Open the root project on the editor**